gnarkill78/CSA_S3_2023/README.md

 <hr>

 ### World Tour
-Description - On June 21, Legit Wun (https://www.instagram.com/legit.wun/) undertook an international journey.
+Description - On June 21, Legit Wun [Instagram site](https://www.instagram.com/legit.wun/) undertook an international journey.

 We need you to track each of the cities they passed through!